Baton Rouge Audubon Society

 No registration required.
 Bring your own binoculars.
 Meet in the parking lot at 7:00 am. $3 park admission fee.

 Quarterly bird walks will be held on second Saturdays January 11, April 12, July 12, and October 11, 2025 from 9:00 a.m. to about 11:30.
 These "Walks with Audubon" will take place at the Oakley Plantation, Audubon Historic Site, in St. Francisville, LA.
 Standard entrance fee of $5.00 per person will apply.
 The walks are led by experienced birders.
-Emails will be sent out ahead of time and registration is required in order to manage the number of participants.
+Emails will be sent out ahead of time as reminder.
 (See below about joining our mailing list).

 Beginning in January 2024, BR Audubon monhtly programs will be held on the last Wednesday of the month (Jan-May, Sept-Dec) in room 102 at the Main Goodwood library in Baton Rouge.
 The programs are also offered via Zoom.
 Links to register for the Zoom programs will be sent to our email list and to the LABIRD email list.
 The program recordings will be stored on our YouTube channel Check back here for month-specific info!